AlexKCheung/Book-List/README.md

 - can remove book from reading list
 - log out

 ### How to run on local environment:
 - set FLASK_APP=main.py
 - python -m flask run

+### Files:
+- application.py: Main chunck of program.
+- requirements.txt: other libraries used in app
+- static/: static files like images, CSS files, etc.
+- templates/: HTML templates